medic/cht-docs/content/en/apps/examples/pih.md

 ## Workflows
 ### Maternal neonatal health workflow
-This workflow consists of the pregnancy, delivery and postnatal workflows.
+This workflow consists of the pregnancy, delivery and postnatal workflows.The pregnancy workflow enables CHWs to register new pregnancies, screen pregnant mothers for danger signs and follow up pregnant mother to remind them to attend the scheduled ANC clinic appintments.
+The postnatal (PNC) workflow supports CHWs to follow up PNC women and newborns for danger signs screening and refer PNC women with danger signs to facilities to receive more care.

 #### Pregnancy workflow